ETS-Android5/SETech-Android-App-Group-Project/README.md

 # SOFTENG 306 Project 2: SETECH Team 5

 ## Background
-This project is about creating an Android app that can be used to showcase/sell some products and items. we as Team 5 would present you with our computer parts showcase application SETECH.
+In this project, we as Team 5 created an Android app that can be used to showcase/sell some products and items.
+We would present you our computer parts showcase application SETECH.

 ## Group Members
 - Marcus Li